gwu-libraries/launchpad/README.md

 	Change database login and password and any other parameters you wish to change.

+        NOTE: If you are deploying to production, set DEBUG = False.

 2. Edit wsgi file

         cp lp/wsgi.py.template lp/wsgi.py